RTA Safety

 Safety Events

 The safety events measure shows the number of collision events that occur within a calendar year for each RTA.
-MassDOT tracks both actual safety events and safety events normalized to 1,000,000 VRM (Vehicle Revenue Miles) to account for coverage size differences between RTAs.
+MassDOT tracks both actual safety events and safety events normalized to 1,000,000 VRM to account for coverage size differences between RTAs.
 VRM are the number of miles traveled by transit vehicles in revenue service, as reported by the system for the fiscal year.

 Fixed Route Service